What is Risk Transfer?

 - This means that in the occurrence of an unfortunate event, the policyholder or indemnitee can be assured that the losses arising from the consequences of such an event will be duly taken care of by the insurance company or the Indemnitor.

 #1 – Certificate of Insurance

-- This certificate must reflect the necessary information like the date of issue of the certificate, name of the insurance provider, policy name, policy numbers, date of commencement as well as expiry of the insurance policy, name, address and such other details of the insurance agent, amount of eligible coverage for each type of financial risk, etc.
+- This certificate must reflect the necessary information like the date of issue of the certificate, name of the insurance provider, policy name, policy numbers, date of commencement as well as the expiry of the insurance policy, name, address, and such other details of the insurance agent, amount of eligible coverage for each type of financial risk, etc.

 #2 – Hold-Harmless Clause

 It is also known as a save-harmless clause.
 These are contracts with indemnity clauses that take place between an Indemnitor and an indemnitee.
 This agreement must reflect the critical information such as the responsibility of the Indemnitor against any loss, damage, or future contingencies towards the indemnitee, etc.

 - Safeguard Against Future Contingencies – It shields an individual or an organization against unforeseen financial risks that could be in the form of damage, theft, losses, etc. A policyholder or an indemnitee can always be assured that the contingencies lying ahead in the future will be borne by the insurance provider or the Indemnitor as a result of the transfer of risk through an insurance policy or hold-harmless agreement.

 - Expensive – One of the most common drawbacks could be the level of expenses that an individual or an organization is supposed to bear for purchasing and maintaining insurance, derivatives, or an indemnity clause.

 - Time-Consuming – Time-consuming is another drawback.
 Purchasing an insurance policy might take a lot of time, and so does the claiming of the insurance.
 This could be tiresome and one of the discouraging factors of availing risk transfer.